pingcap/docs-cn/v2.1/reference/tools/tidb-binlog/reparo.md

     If it is not set, the recovery process ends up with the last binlog file.
 -safe-mode bool
     Specifies whether to enable safe mode.
 When enabled, it supports repeated replication.
+-txn-batch int
+    The number of SQL statements in a transaction that is output to the downstream database (`20` by default).
 ```

 ### Description of the configuration file